Often thought of as one of the most amazing things in the world, the reality of working from home can actually be very different.

 Having said that, you won’t be paid for any time off you take.
 You don’t get sick or holiday pay.
 And can you imagine the pinch if you tried to take multiple weeks off at a time?
 No, it’s not happening.

 The reality of working from home is that you have to work hard to earn money and then have some savings behind you for when you want to take a holiday.
-And it can be rather tough to save when you’re just starting out, let me tell you.
+And it can be rather tough to save when you’re just starting out.

 Pro tip: Try to put at least 25% of your monthly income in your savings account to cover you for the time you want to take off.

-Another expectation of freelancers is that they work from the most amazing office space that they created themselves in their homes.
+Another expectation of freelancers is that they work from the most amazing office spaces that they created themselves in their homes.

 Why yes, some people do this.
 But some people don’t.
-And I can’t tell you how tempting it is to abandon said office space for the comfort of the sofa sometimes (or even your bed).
+And we can’t tell you how tempting it is to abandon the said office space for the comfort of the sofa sometimes (or even your bed).